percona/pmm-doc/docs/details/query-analytics.md

 -  Once a bucket is created, it is sent to the PMM Server, where it is parsed and saved in the ClickHouse database.
 All QAN-related data is stored in ClickHouse, which can be either part of the PMM Server or an external instance.

 - queries in buckets are aggregated by query ID.
 It means one row in list overview for all queries with same query ID
-- query IDs are calculated different depends on technology and query source
+- Query IDs are calculated differently depending on the database technology and query source.
 **MySQL**
 DIGEST (Perfschema) and fingerprint (Slowlog) are same.
 It is query without sensitive data.
 In case below both queries will have **same query ID**
     ```sh